zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md

 # Aggregate function {#concept_q4j_zrd_5db .concept}

 The relation between the input and the output of aggregate functions is a many-to-one relationship; that is, to aggregate multiple input records into an output record.
-It can be used with the group by clause in SQL.
+Use it with the group by clause in SQL.

 ## COUNT {#section_x1k_xq1_wdb .section}